jcompagner/jsHybugger/README.md

 Maven Build
 ===========

-1. Make sure that ANDROID_HOME environment variable is set and points to your SDK installation.
+1. Make sure that the ANDROID_HOME environment variable is set and refers to your SDK installation.

 2. For the PhoneGap example you must first download and install the cordova library to your local maven repository.